Al-Qaeda in the Indian subcontinent: Criticism

-The group has been condemned by other Muslim religious and political organizations including the Association of Indian Muslims, Indian American Muslim Council, Indian Minorities Advocacy Network, Indian Muslim Educational Foundation of North America, Indian Muslim Relief and Charities, Muslim Youth Awareness Alliance in India, and the Hefazat-e-Islam Bangladesh and Khelafat Majlish in Bangladesh and Burmese Muslim Association in Myanmar.
+The group has been condemned by other Muslim religious and political organisations including the Association of Indian Muslims, Indian American Muslim Council, Indian Minorities Advocacy Network, Indian Muslim Educational Foundation of North America, Indian Muslim Relief and Charities, Muslim Youth Awareness Alliance in India, and the Hefazat-e-Islam Bangladesh and Khelafat Majlish in Bangladesh and Burmese Muslim Association in Myanmar.
 A spokesman for Hefazat-e-Islam Bangladesh added: There is prevailing a congenial and peaceful environment in Bangladesh.
 People are living in peace and in such a situation the announcement by Al Qaeda chief Zawahiri has made the people fearful and worried.
 Bangladesh had experienced earlier militant activities and terrorism by Jamaat-ul-Mujahideen Bangladesh and Harkat-ul-Jihad al-Islami.
-But they could not emerge successful and Al Qaeda would not come out successful in Bangladesh despite their announcement.
+However, they could not emerge successful and Al Qaeda would not come out successful in Bangladesh despite their announcement.